How Do I Start Designing my Shade Sail Project?

 Step 2: Measure

-Now that you have an amazing design for your new shade sails, it's time to take measurements so that you can order your sails!
+Now that we've come up with an amazing design for your new shade sails, it's time to take measurements so that we can make your sails!

 Before we take measurements, it's important to place all of your attachment points first.
 Since our sails are custom made, the measurements need to be exact.